-Japan telecommunications markets are among the world’s largest, most profitable, most advanced and also most liberalized
+Japan invented the mobile internet, and Japan’s telecommunications markets are among the world’s largest, most profitable, most advanced and also most liberalized

 Japan telecommunications regulatory frame work